+We propose that photons originate in the aether.
 Energy is transferred from the heated material to the aether in such a way that visible photons appear.

 Relative to the local reference frame, the aether moves with equal number of particles in every direction.
 Furthermore, the local reference frame sets the speed of its particles in such a way that when the forward speed of the local frame, relative to the outside frame, is added to the local speed of the aether, we get the speed of the aether outside the local frame.

 Since the particles in the aether move in all directions, the most natural analogy we have is a gas in which fast moving particles are hot and slow moving particles are cold.
-Similarly, we will describe fast moving aether as hot and slow moving aether as cold.
-The aether inside the above mentioned rocket ship is in other words extremely cold relative to its external reference frame.
+Similarly, we can describe fast moving aether as hot and slow moving aether as cold.
+The aether inside the above mentioned rocket ship is in other words cold relative to its external reference frame.

 The double slit experiment